Geochemistry from the Neogene to the Neolithic

 THEME 3: EXTRATERRESTRIAL HELIUM-3

-Interplanetary dust particles (IDPs) continuously rain down on Earth's surface, delivering a measurable flux of extraterrestrial helium-3 (3HeET) to the seafloor.
-Because this flux is thought to be relatively constant in time and space, 3HeET preserved in marine sediments can be used as a ‘constant flux proxy’, an independent tool to determine the vertical rate of sediment accumulation at a given location and across a range of timescales.
+Interplanetary dust particles (IDPs) continuously rain down on Earth's surface, delivering extraterrestrial helium-3 (3HeET) to the seafloor.
+Because this flux is thought to be relatively constant in time and space, 3HeET preserved in marine sediments can be used as a ‘constant flux proxy’, which is an independent tool to determine the vertical rate of sediment accumulation at a given location and across a range of timescales.
 This is critical because inaccurate representations of marine sediment accumulation rates can lead to completely erroneous interpretations of past Earth system conditions.
 Despite being around for decades, this methodology is not widely utilized, and numerous aspects of the proxy remain under-explored.
-In a new preprint, we take stock of what the existing global record of 3HeET in marine sediments can tell us about the Cenozoic Earth system.
-By compiling and synthesizing 3HeET data spanning the last ~66 million years alongside complementary geochemical records, we demonstrate both the broad utility of this proxy for reconstructing sediment accumulation rates across ocean basins and timescales.
-This work lays the conceptual and empirical groundwork for the two active research directions described below.
+In a new perspective (Abell et al., In Review), we take stock of what the existing global record of 3HeET in marine sediments can tell us about the Cenozoic Earth system.
+By evaluating available 3HeET data spanning the last ~66 million years alongside complementary geochemical records, we detail and demonstrate both the broad utility of this proxy for reconstructing sediment accumulation rates across ocean basins and timescales.
+This work, along with decades of foundational studies by others, lay the conceptual and empirical groundwork for the two active research directions described below.

-Validating the spatial consistency of the 3HeET flux: A core assumption of the constant flux proxy is that IDPs fall to Earth at a constant rate everywhere.
+Validating the spatial consistency of the 3HeET flux: A core assumption of the 3HeET constant flux proxy is that IDPs fall to Earth at a constant rate everywhere.
 To test this, PI Abell has an active Lehigh U. Faculty Innovation Grant supporting a collaboration with Frank Pavia at U. Washington.
-This project will measure two constant flux proxies (3HeET and 230Th) in core-top sediments across all major ocean basins.
-Lehigh M.S. student Bangran Tang is currently processing an initial suite of marine sediment core-top samples for helium isotope analysis, which will be paired with 230Th measurements collected at U. Washington.
-The findings from this project may be important for global flux estimates of many marine sediment constituents.
+For this project, we are measuring two constant flux proxies (3HeET and 230Th) in core-top sediments across all major ocean basins.
+Lehigh M.S. student Bangran Tang is currently processing a suite of marine sediment core-top samples for helium isotope analysis, which will be paired with 230Th measurements collected at U. Washington.
+The findings from this project will be important for global flux estimates of many marine sediment constituents.

 Interplanetary dust particle.
 Photo Credit: N. Spring